 A Flight Termination System is a system that, upon initiation, terminates the flight of an RPA in a manner so as not to cause significant damage to property or severe injury to persons on the ground.
 In order to avoid flyaway situations and safeguard other airspace users, RPASs that lack redundancies may need to have an independent flight termination system that can be activated by the RPA pilot.
 The process and procedures for initiating and activating a flight termination system vary significantly depending the manufacturer and operating procedures for each system.
-Initiation of a flight termination system may only be done if it does not endanger aviation safety or the safety of any person (CAR 901.44).
+Initiation of a flight termination safety or the safety of any person (CAR 901.44).
 Attachment of a flight termination system to an RPAS which is not standard equipment for the RPAS is a modification and must meet the requirements of CAR 901.70.